5jt/primes/primes.md

 Finding prime numbers is a compute-intensive task familiar to students.
 It is typically tackled with tightly-iterating algorithms in a language close to the hardware, such as C.
-It would seem an unrewarding task for a vector-programming language.
+It appears an unrewarding task for a vector-programming language.

-It is sometimes said that in the programming languages derived from Iverson’s notation (APL, J, k, q) “iteration is free”.
+It is sometimes said that in Iversonian languages (programming languages derived from Iverson’s notation: e.g. APL, J, k, q) “iteration is free”.
 Operators and built-in functions iterate implicitly through arrays.
 They are supplemented by higher-order operators (iterators) that specify more elaborate iteration patterns such as converge, map-reduce and fold.
 This has three important, but quite different consequences.

 The most obvious is that the writer is relieved of the work of writing loops and can specify common patterns of iteration with one or two symbols.
 Code becomes terse.
-Whith iteration subordinated as detail the remaining parts of an algorithm become easier to see and study.
+With iteration as subordinated detail the remaining parts of an algorithm become easier to see and study.

 Vectors correspond to machine architectures.
 Algorithms expressed in vectors are more tractable for parallelization.
 Higher levels of abstraction leave implementors more scope for optimization.
 This is the second consequence.